fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 The code for this step is in module `trainSvm.py` function `readDatabase()` at line 81 through 107.
 If `reducedSamples` parameter is `True`, only a randomized subset of 2000 samples is loaded and returned.

-As database for the training I used the a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself offered on the project repository.
+As database for the training, I used the a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself offered on the project repository.

 The database contains 8792 vehicles and 8968 non-vehicles.